-The Company performed an evaluation of impairment indicators under IFRS 6(20) for its exploration and evaluation assets (mineral properties) as at June 30, 2014 and concluded that there were indicators of impairment for the Riou Lake Project due to a lack of future exploration budgets and plans.
-As a result, an impairment charge of \$10,425,937 was recorded in the period (see Note 7(ii)).
-Management determined that no other mineral properties exhibited indicators of impairment.
-However, as at June 30, 2014, the market capitalization of the Company was below the carrying value of its net assets which are primarily represented by mineral properties.
-Accordingly, the Company has also reviewed the value attributed per pound in the ground of $U_3O_8$ in the most recent arms-length transactions for the acquisition of uranium resources defined by National Instrument 43-101.
-As a result of this review, the Company has concluded that the Company's net assets are not impaired, except as specified in Note 7(ii), for which an impairment charge has been recorded and is reflected in these financial statements.
+The Company performed an evaluation of impairment indicators under IFRS 6(20) for its exploration and evaluation assets (mineral properties) as at September 30, 2014 and has concluded that there are no indicators of impairment.
+An impairment charge of \$10,425,937 was recorded in the second quarter of 2014 for the Riou Lake Project due to a lack of future exploration budgets and plans (see Note 7(ii)).
+Management determined that no other mineral properties exhibited indicators of impairment at that time or as at the date of these financial statements.
+As at September 30, 2014, the market capitalization of the Company was below the carrying value of its net assets which are primarily represented by mineral properties.
+Accordingly, the Company has also reviewed the value attributed per pound in the ground of U_3O_8 in the most recent arms-length transactions for the acquisition of uranium resources defined by National Instrument 43-101.
+As a result of this review, the Company has concluded that the Company's net assets are not impaired, except as specified in Note 7(ii), for which an impairment charge was recorded in the previous quarter and is reflected in these financial statements.